tsiupaknazar/crypto-app/README.md

 # Features:
 - Light/black theme and save current theme
-- Authentification(auth with google, reset password)
+- Authentification with firebase
-- Store data to firebase
+- Store data to firebase firestore
 - Coin info on a separate page
 - Save coin to watchlist